SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Audacious Whirl

-Whenever you take the Attack action on your turn, your walking speed increases by 10 feet until the end of the turn, and if a weapon attack that you make as part of this action hits a creature, you can expend one use of your Bardic Inspiration to cause the weapon to deal extra damage to the target you hit.
+Whenever you take the Attack action on your turn, your walking speed increases by 10 feet until the end of the turn, and if a melee weapon attack that you make as part of this action hits a creature, you can expend one use of your Bardic Inspiration to cause the weapon to deal extra damage to the target you hit.
 The damage equals the number you roll on the Bardic Inspiration die.
 You also choose a particular maneuver:
 • Defensive Whirl: You add the Bardic Inspiration die roll to your AC until the start of your next turn.
 • Slashing Whirl: You deal the extra damage to all other enemy creatures within 5 feet of you.
 • Mobile Whirl: You gain benefits of disengage until the end of your turn.